tbreeding/jira-mcp/README.md

 # Jira MCP Server

-A collection of tools designed for interacting with Jira via the Model Context Protocol (MCP), providing core Jira functionalities and a guided Issue Creation Wizard.
+A collection of tools designed for interacting with Jira via the Model Context Protocol (MCP), providing core Jira functionalities and a unified, guided Issue Creation and Update Wizard.

 ## Installation